temporalio/documentation/docs-src/cloud/cloud-intro.md

 In this guide you will find information about Temporal Cloud, onboarding, features, and how to use them.

-To request a Temporal Cloud account, complete the [request form](https://pages.temporal.io/cloud-request-access).
+To create a Temporal Cloud account, sign up [here](https://temporal.io/get-cloud).

 **[Get started with Temporal Cloud.](/cloud/get-started)**